strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= .5.18 =
+* Added code to set the enctype on the edit user page so file uploads work in the admin.

 = .5.17.3 =
 * Fixed warning on radio and readonly fields when shown in the profile.
 (Thanks, MarkG)